-- 1. We will develop effective working relationships with school leaders, staff, parents and other relevant stakeholders from our local community/communities. - 2.
-We will express views openly, courteously and respectfully in all our communications with board members and staff both inside and outside of meetings. - 3.
-We will work to create an inclusive environment where each board member's contributions are valued equally. - 4.
+- 1. We will develop effective working relationships with school leaders, staff, parents, and other relevant stakeholders from our local community. - 2.
+We will respect the remit of, and engage constructively with, relevant authorities and other schools. - 3.
+We will express views openly, courteously, and respectfully in all our communications with board members and staff both inside and outside of meetings. - 4.
+We will work to create an inclusive environment where each board member's contributions are valued equally. - 5.
 We will support the chair in their role of leading the board and ensuring appropriate conduct.